Afrovenator: Discovery and naming

 The generic name comes from the Latin afer, "African", and venator, "hunter".
 There is one named species, Afrovenator abakensis.
 The generic name refers to its predatory nature, and its provenance from Africa.
 The specific name refers to Abaka, the Tuareg name for the region of Niger where the fossil was found.
 The original short description of both genus and species is found in a 1994 paper which appeared in the prestigious journal Science.
 The primary author was well-known American paleontologist Paul Sereno, with Jeffrey Wilson, Hans Larsson, Didier Dutheil, and Hans-Dieter Sues as coauthors.

+Recent discoveries in the region include referred teeth (MUPE HB-118, 125, 142) from the underliying Irhazer II Formation and TP4-12, a rostral part of left maxilla from the Tiourarén Formation at NE Tadibene.
+New semiarticulated specimens, including previously unknown sections of the skeleton, were also recovered from the locality of Tawachi.